Jacksonville, Florida, USA

 Jacksonville Skyway

-The Jacksonville Skyway is a 4 km elevated people mover line covering Downtown Jacksonville.
+The Jacksonville Skyway is an elevated people mover line covering Downtown Jacksonville.
 It runs from LaVilla/Convention Center in the west and Kings Avenue in the south to Rosa Parks in the north, serving 8 stations.
 It is set for conversion to a personal rapid transit system in the near future.

 The Jacksonville Skyway was opened in June 1989 and the last extension to the line was in November 2000 to Kings Avenue.
 The Jacksonville Skyway is owned and operated by the JTA.